 - Distinguish between 2 sets of terms: human trafficking/human smuggling and sex trafficking/labor trafficking.

 - State at least 3 factors that place a person at risk of becoming a victim of human trafficking.

 - List 4 barriers to identifying victims along with ways to address them.

-- Identify 2 types of signs that may help to identify victims of human trafficking.
+- Identify resources that may help victims of human trafficking.